bigbadcon/bbc-11ty/src/faq.md

 * You can see the schedule of games and activities that other attendees and guests have submitted on our [Game Schedule](/events).
 * Don’t see anything you like?
 You can be the power that runs Go Play NW and sign up to [Run a Game](/run-an-event).
-* Or, you can join the Go Play NW pitch circle (aka [the Donut](/the-donut)), which we run at the start of each Game Session.
+* Or, you can join the Go Play NW pitch circle (aka [the Donut](/the-donut)), which we run at the start of each game session.

 ## Will Go Play NW ever host in-person events again?